funfair-tech/fun-wallet-docs/docs/guide/web-sdk/vue.md

-# Integrating with a vue app
+# Integrating with a Vue App

-## GitHub repo
+## GitHub Repo

-A full react code integration example can be seen [here](https://github.com/funfair-tech/wallet-vue-integration-sample-js)
+A full Vue code integration example can be seen [here](https://github.com/funfair-tech/wallet-vue-integration-sample-js)

 ## HTTPS

-Your domain must ALWAYS run `https` when pointing to the wallet else it will be rejected.
+Your domain must ALWAYS run `https` when pointing to the Wallet else it will be rejected.
 This is also required on local development.

 ### Setup https on localhost

-Firstly please grab the `ssl` folder with all the files from [here](https://github.com/funfair-tech/wallet-vue-integration-sample-js/tree/master/ssl) and drop it into the root of your project.
+First, please grab the `ssl` folder with all the files from [here](https://github.com/funfair-tech/wallet-vue-integration-sample-js/tree/master/ssl) and drop it into the root of your project.

 You then need to config the `vue.config.js` to map the `key` and `cert`.
 If you do not have a `vue.config.js` please create one in the main root.